Playing at your home field should always be an advantage.

 Work with Professional Sports Teams

-when you’re a part of HFA, you gain exposure to the professional sport world and the opportunities that coaching can bring
+when you’re a part of HFA, you gain exposure to the professional sport world and the work opportunities both within it and in related industries

 Team outings <3